serverless/serverless-graphql/README.md

 AWS has global unique bucket names.
 You need to replace `<your-s3-bucket-name>` in package.json as well as in the serverless.yml with your own custom name.

 Since the URL of the API is unknown until you create a stack, you need to deploy once without expecting the application to work using `npm run deploy`.
-After the initial deploy you can see the API url which you need to provide to the URL entry in `security.env.prod`.

 ![deploy feedback](https://cloud.githubusercontent.com/assets/223045/19171420/6e271150-8bd1-11e6-9b49-e9fa88cac379.png)